NOUIY/aws-cdk-guide/v2/assets.md

 ------

-### Deploy\-time attributes example<a name="assets_types_docker_deploy"></a>
+### Deploy-time attributes example<a name="assets-types-docker-deploy"></a>

-The following example shows how to use the deploy\-time attributes `repository` and `imageUri` to create an Amazon ECS task definition with the AWS Fargate launch type\.
-Note that the Amazon ECR repo lookup requires the image's tag, not its URI, so we snip it from the end of the asset's URI\.
+The following example shows how to use the deploy-time attributes `repository` and `imageUri` to create an Amazon ECS task definition with the AWS Fargate launch type.
+Note that the Amazon ECR repo lookup requires the image's tag, not its URI, so we snip it from the end of the asset's URI.

 ------
 #### [ TypeScript ]